adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_mac.md

 }
 ```

-It's important to note here that the Azure Mobile Apps Client SDK does a lot of
-the work for us.
+The Azure Mobile Apps Client SDK does a lot of the work for us.
 In fact, we are just wrapping the basic interface here.
-This
-won't normally be the case, but you can see that the majority of the code for
-dealing with the remote server is done for us.
+The majority of the code for dealing with the remote server is done for us.

 !!! tip
     You can use a shorthand (called a lambda expression) for methods with only one line.